JakubSkowron/scope_guard/README.md

 # scope_guard
-C++ scope guard, a way to run arbitrary code at scope exit.
+C++ scope guard, a way to run code at exit of current scope.
+The code is in public domain.

 Example: